-French withholding tax imposed on the dividends a U.S. Holder receives and on any crédit d'impôt (referred to in the U.S.-France tax treaty as avoir fiscal) at 15% under the U.S.-France tax treaty is treated as payment of a foreign income tax.
+French withholding tax imposed on the dividends a U.S. Holder receives and on any crédit d'impôt (referred to in the Treaty as avoir fiscal) at 15% under the Treaty is treated as payment of a foreign income tax.
 A U.S. Holder may take this amount as a credit or deduction against the U.S. Holder's U.S. federal income tax liability.
 The foreign tax credit is subject to various conditions and limitations, including minimum holding period requirements.